Egypt–United States relations: Counterterrorism

 Despite differences and periods of friction in relations between the countries, American–Egyptian relations under Mubarak had evolved to move beyond the Middle East peace process towards an independent bilateral friendship.
 It was in the Americans' interest for Egypt to present a moderate voice in Arab councils and to persuade other Arab states to join the peace process and to normalize relations with the US.

 However, Egyptian–American relations have lately become somewhat tenser.
 That is to a great extent because of the Egyptians' unwillingness to send troops to Afghanistan and Iraq in peace stabilization missions.
 Egypt strongly backed the US in its war against international terrorism after the September 11 attacks of 2001 but refused to send troops to Afghanistan during and after the war.
 Egypt also opposed US military intervention of March 2003 in Iraq through its membership in the African Union and the Arab League, and continued to oppose US occupation of the country after the war and refused to comply with US requests to send troops to the country, even under a UN umbrella.

 The issue of participation in the postwar construction efforts in Iraq has been controversial in Egypt and the rest of the Arab world.
 Opponents say that the war was illegal and that it is necessary to wait until Iraq has a legal representative government to deal with it.
-On the other hand, supporters of participation argued that the responsibility to protect Iraq and to help its time of crisis should prevail to guide the Egyptian action in Iraq, which thinks otherwise.
+On the other hand, supporters of participation argued that the responsibility to protect Iraq and to help during its time of crisis should prevail to guide the Egyptian action in Iraq, which thinks otherwise.

 As of 2011, US officials quoted in USA Today described Egyptian security and military as having shared "valuable intelligence" and providing other "useful counterterrorism assistance" in the 1980 and the 1990s and "particularly in the decade since the 9/11 attacks."
 Under Mubarak and his intelligence chief, Omar Suleiman, the US had "an important partnership" in counterterrorism.

-When the US made cuts in military aid to Egypt after the overthrow of Morsi and the crackdown on the Muslim Brotherhood, it continued funding for counterterrorism, border security and security operations in the Sinai Peninsula and the Gaza Strip, which Israel considers very important to its security.
+When the US made cuts in military aid to Egypt after the overthrow of Morsi and the crackdown on the Muslim Brotherhood, it continued funding for counterterrorism, border security, and security operations in the Sinai Peninsula and the Gaza Strip, which Israel considers very important to its security.